 - It can be time-consuming and expensive

-These types of gates are alternative to edge gats.
+These types of gates are alternatives to edge gates.
 They come with fans that maintain consistent thickness.

 However, the fans spread out, increasing its volume over a large area.
 These fans are more recommended for use with polycarbonate plastics.